zzhang82/web422/notes/angular-services-intro.md

 That won't work when the HeroService is actually making requests of a remote server.

-The new version waits for the Observable to emit the array of heroes— which could happen now or several minutes from now.
+The new version waits for the Observable to emit the array of heroesÂ— which could happen now or several minutes from now.
 Then subscribe passes the emitted array to the callback, which sets the component's heroes property.

 This asynchronous approach will work when the HeroService requests heroes from the server.